 How would this be different if this page had structured data on it?
 Well, here in this same example, the crawler reads it, but now it incurs and comes across structured data talking about something specific.
 This page is about the Jaguar, a South American jungle cat.
 Here the search engine index will say, “Great.
 I can index this using the structured data provided.
 That was so much easier on me and I really understand what this site’s about.”

 Structured Data Cleans Up Indexing

 Structured data is basically speaking the language and helping them make those direct connections with the content and the context of the page.
 This is really important.
 Structured data is not a shortcut to better rankings.
 It is going to make indexing cleaner.
 It’s going to help the search engines better understand you, but just because you have it on your site, you’re not guaranteed anything.
 You’re not guaranteed any rich feature listing.
 You’re not guaranteed any better results.
 It’s not a ranking factor, but it is still important.

 The primary purpose is to help with better indexing and understanding.
-That is extremely important, but as we know right now, it's not technically a ranking factor.
-In order to rank, you have to have high quality content.
+That is extremely important, but as we know right now, it’s not technically a ranking factor.
+In order to rank, you have to have high-quality content.
 You have to deliver value.
 The content has to be unique.
 You need to have links.
 Your page has authority.
-I mean, there's so many other factors, but structured data is still important because it helps with indexing and understanding.
+I mean, there are so many other factors, but structured data is still important because it helps with indexing and understanding.